DamlaSerper/SCM/README.md

 - NOTE: Currently all the new primitives are defined along y axis, for other types please modify the code.
 - NOTE: Shear option is only available with the cylinder primitives.

-## Modifications to the original LIGGGHT-PUBLIC code:
+## Modifications to the original LIGGGHT-PFM code:
 ### 1. fix_wall_gran.cpp
 - Added lines 127-131: Initialising the variables for adjusting the shear velocity according to an equation
 - Modified line 208 (202 in LIGGGHTS-PUBLIC original): removed int from nPrimitiveArgs, making it available outside the constructor